grote/seedvault-LFB/README.md

 The user can re-try the restore and it will quickly skip already restored files and continue to download the ones that are still missing.

+After all files have been written to a directory, we might want to attempt to restore its metadata (and flags?) as well.

+TODO: figure out how to get the directories of `MediaStore` files.

 # Out-of-Scope

 The following features would be nice to have,